VincitoreSi/HandMade-Sketch-Colorization/ReadMe.md

 # Project: Handmade Sketch Colorization using Segmentation Techniques
+Click here to see the [Project Web Version](https://vincit0re-handmade-sketch-colorization-app-k128lo.streamlit.app/)

 # How to run the code